unlimitedsola/SolaNFC/README.md

 ### Prerequisites

-- Java Development Kit(JDK) 1.8 (higher than 1.8 are untested)
+- Java Development Kit(JDK) 11 or higher (higher than 15 are untested)
-- Intellij IDEA 2019.2 or above
+- Intellij IDEA 2020.2 or above

 ### Installation